KirklandLab/CutandTag_Alignment_QC/README.md

 Sample 5 is below the target, so it is not changed.
 Sample 3 set the target, so it is also unchanged.

-*Note: This mode prevents one very low depth sample from forcing all other samples down to an unnecessarily low depth.*
+*Note: This mode prevents one very low depth sample from forcing all other samples down to an unnecessarily low depth when at least one sample meets the floor.
+If no sample is at or above the floor, the workflow falls back to the overall lowest available fragment depth.*

 ---